-On the date of this Prospectus, the SBAB Group consists of SBAB, SCBC and SBAB's subsidiary Booli Search Technologies AB.
+On the date of this Prospectus, the SBAB Group consists of SBAB, SCBC and SBAB's subsidiaries Booli Search Technologies AB and Boappa AB.

 Arranger:

 Skandinaviska Enskilda Banken AB (publ).

 Dealers:

 SCBC has appointed Danske Bank A/S, Danmark, Sverige Filial, Nordea Bank Abp, Skandinaviska Enskilda Banken AB (publ), Svenska Handelsbanken AB (publ) and Swedbank AB (publ) as Dealers (Sw. emissionsinstitut) under the Programme.
 Additional Dealers may be appointed and a Dealer may withdraw from its appointment.